metafacture/metafacture-documentation/Approaching a transformation with metafacture.md

 - Start to write your transformation successivly and `write` to a specific destination or `print` the result.
  - Start with one element that you want to transform and retain it.
  - If you are happy with the result continue.
-- If you have finalized your transformation include it in your application or transform the data you want.
+- If you have finalized your transformation include it in your application or transform the data you want for single reuse.